 You can find plenty of disability attorneys by searching online, asking friends, or looking through a list at your local Bar Association.
 But here is how to know which attorney you can trust.

-Experience: A reputable attorney should have lots of experience providing legal services, and specifically working cases with your disability.
-Look at how long they have been an attorney, and look through some of the cases they have worked on.
-Do they have experience with Social Security disability cases, Supplemental Security Income cases, veteran cases, etc.
+A reputable attorney should have lots of experience providing legal services, and specifically with disability cases.
+Look at how long they have been an attorney.
+Additionally, look at whether they have experience with Social Security disability cases, Supplemental Security Income cases, veteran cases, etc.

-Approval Rating: The internet is a great tool for crowdsourcing an attorney’s reputation.
+The internet is a great tool for gauging an attorney’s reputation.
 Look at the reviews previous clients have made about the attorney either on their professional website or on other platforms.
-High approval ratings are a good indicator that the attorney has a good reputation amongst clients.
+High approval ratings are a good indicator that the attorney has a good reputation among clients.

-References: References are important indicators of how an attorney is viewed within their own community of professionals.
-Attorneys will either provide formal references, or they will share associations they belong to.
-Individual references are useful in understanding an attorneys politics or personal history.
+References are important indicators of how an attorney is viewed within their own community of professionals.
+Attorneys will either provide formal references, or inform you of bar associations to which they belong.
+Individual references are useful in understanding an attorney’s personal history.
 Looking into the associations an attorney is part of helps assure they are well-respected and well-known in their field.

 Meeting with a Lawyer